 The playoffs are set up in a bracket-style format with the top seed meeting the lowest seed and so on.
 Each series is contested in a best-of-seven format with the first team to win four games advancing to the next round.

-The final two teams in the two conferences square off in the conference finals to determine who will play for the Stanley Cup, which is also a best-of-seven series.
+The final two teams in the two conferences square off in the conference finals to determine who will play in the Stanley Cup Final, which is also a best-of-seven series.

-The NHL playoffs are a fun and exciting time for all.
-It also means there’s great excitement around NY sports betting on the postseason affairs.
-There’s plenty of ways to get involved if you want something extra to root for come playoff time.
+The Stanley Cup Playoffs are a fun and exciting time.
+It also means there’s great excitement around New York sports betting on the postseason.
+There are plenty of ways to get involved if you want something extra to root for come playoff time.

 - Futures: You can make futures bets basically at any time.
-Odds are usually released in the off-season and then you can bet then, throughout the regular season and into the playoffs.
-You might bet a team to win the Stanley Cup, a team to win its conference, or its division.
+Odds are usually released in the offseason, and you can bet then, throughout the regular season and into the playoffs.
+You might bet a team to win the Stanley Cup or a team to win its conference or division.
 The earlier you get involved, the better chance you have of getting more advantageous odds.
 Above, you can check out the NHL futures feed so you can get ahead of the game.

 - Individual game bets: You can bet on playoff games just like you would any normal hockey game.
-There are three major betting markets in hockey: the moneyline, the puckline, and the total.
+There are three major betting markets in hockey: the moneyline, the puck line, and the total.
 When you bet the moneyline, you’re simply betting on which team you think will win the game.
 Odds are set based on the probability of each team winning a given game.
-Puckline betting requires a bit more nuisance, as you’re betting on whether you think the favorite can win by at least two goals, or whether the underdog can either win the game or keep it close.
-Total betting is simple.
+Puck line betting requires a bit more nuance, as you’re betting on whether you think the favorite can win by at least two goals, or whether the underdog can either win the game or keep it close.
+Totals betting is simple.
 You’re betting on whether the two teams will combine to score more or fewer goals than the listed number.